 Ref.
 Question Policy Principles L1 Are the sample inspection flat entrance door or doors in good condition and appropriately fire rated?
 Flat fire doors are inspected every six months to check function of the door and highlight any maintenance requirements.
 All reports are available upon request from the Fire Safety Officer.
 Cross corridor doors are inspected every 3 months in High Rise Blocks and every six months in low rise blocks months to check function of the door and highlight any maintenance requirements.
 All reports are available upon request from the Fire Safety Officer.
-Answe r Finding/Observation Answer Yes This Fire Risk Assessment should not be considered as fulfilling the requirements of a full fire door survey.
+Answer • Finding/Observation Yes This Fire Risk Assessment should not be considered as fulfilling the requirements of a full fire door survey.
 Where defects were readily observable from the common area side of the flat entrance doors, or where residents allowed access, any deficiencies will be commented upon.
-The assessor has compared the flat entrance doors against the recommendations contained within the current revision of the Home Office Guide to assess suitability.
-The resident in flat 89 allowed access and no issues were identified.
-There was a label present on the flat entrance door denoting its fire resistance certification.
-The assessor considered that the door is a self-closing certified FD30S fire door and suitable for continued use.
-When viewed from the common area side, no issues were identified with any of the other common area fire doors.
+The assessor has compared the flat entrance doors against the recommendations contained within the current revision of the Home Office Guide Guide to assess suitability.
+The resident in flat 15 allowed access and no issues were identified.
+There was a label present on the flat entrance door sampled and the flat entrance door was considered to be a modern certificated self-closing FD30S fire door.
+No other issues were observed with any of the flat entrance doors when surveyed from the common area side.

+Image: L11

-Image: L11 Image: L12
+Image: L12